-28 Indeed, these conclusions are as wrong-headed as they could possibly be and reinforce the fundamental instability and the lack of external progress in the triliogy.
-Guy, the perennal cuckold and now guardian of an enemy's bastard, is anything but a lady's man, and Ritchie-Hook, considered by the enemy to be too.

-show the transition Waugh decisively places Guy's salvation in "something they'll laugh about in Bellamy's" (US 193).
-By accepting public humiliation as a mode of salvation, Guy participates in the development of his own soul; he creates the active "inner space" Hornocks finds so precarious in men.
+50 Indeed, these conclusions are as wrong-headed as they could possibly be and reinforce the fundamental instability and the lack of external progress in the triogy.
+Gay, the perennal cuckold and now guardian of an enemy's bastard, is anything but a lady's man, and Ritchine-Hook, considered by the enew to be too show the transition Waugh decisively places Guy's salvation in "something they'll laugh about in Bellamy's" (US 193).
+By accepting public humiliation as a mode of salvation, Guy participates in the development of his own soul; he creates the active "inner space" Horrocks finds so precarious in men.

 And, this inner space also opens up the first possibility of some immunity to the corrosive power of grand narratives.
 No longer believing that the stories of Truslove are "more real" than his own real experiences, Guy explicitly rejects the fictional construction of masculinity by accepting his cheating ex-wife's illegitimate son, a move which is, in terms of the masculine tradition, an inexcusable sign of softness.
 He also rejects the world that is being constructed by Kilbannock, Grace-Groundling Marchpole and de Souza by withdrawing into the "Lesser Hall" (US 10) at Broome (the ancient family seat) and selling Castello Crouchback (the site of his most romantic and unproductive ideas).
 These small acts reflect a more subtle kind of bravery that (although generally unrecognized in narratives about men, war or nation) result in things turning out "very conveniently for Guy" (US 310).
-The long hopeless struggle for greatness fails, but the small, seemingly insignificant deeds, lead to a string of "convenient" occurrences that leave Guy with the companionship of a "good" woman, a family-? and home, and perhaps most significantly, they leave him without the desire to participate in the public world that once occupied all valuable to lose in such a foolish battle, continues to produce a "vigilant [hunt] for one-eyed men" (US
+The long hopeless struggle for greatness fails, but the small, seemingly insignificant deeds, lead to a string of "convenient" occurrences that leave Guy with the companionship of a "good" woman, a family27 and home, and perhaps most significantly, they leave him without the desire to participate in the public world that once occupied all valuable to lose in such a foolish battle, continues to produce a "vigilant [hunt] for one-eyed men" (US 288).

-27 Incombinand Surrender closes by saying Guy and Domenica have two boys of their own, but the sangle-edition of Sword of Honour leaves them with only Trimmer's child.
-In this single instance I, along with several other critics, express preference for the collected edition because it re-emphasizes the fact that quantitative pulgments do not apply.
-The action of saving little Trimmer is to be read, in Kant's terms, as of his attention.
+27 Unconditional Surrender closes by saying Guy and Domenica have two boys of their own, but the single-addition of Sword of Howards the saying Guy and how in Triammer's child.
+In this single instance L along with several other critics, express preference for the collected addition because it re-emphasizes the fact that quantitative judgments do not apply.
+The action of saving little Triammer is to be read, in Kan't sterms, as of his attention.
 In the epilogue, when Arthur asks Guy if he ever comes to London anymore, the reader finds one of the few direct and unequivocal answers Guy has ever made.
-He says, quite simply, "I don't" (US 309).
+He says, quite simply, "I dont" (US 309).
 And, of course, he doesn't.